Sagaing Township

 Sagaing Township is a township in Sagaing District in the Sagaing Division of Myanmar.
-The principal town is Sagaing and tourist spot of Mingun.
+The township contains town towns- the principal town is Sagaing and Sataung comprising a total of 34 wards.
+The township additionally has 76 village tracts grouping together 177 villages including the tourist spot of Mingun.

 Ye Kharr lake between Sagaing Hill and Min Wun Hill produces natural spirulina as in Twintaung of Budalin Township and Twinma and Taung Pauk of Kani Township.
+Mt.
+Shwe Myin Tin is the highest point in the township at 1,372 ft above sea level.

 Demographics

-2014

-The 2014 Myanmar Census reported that Sagaing Township had a population of 307,194.
-The population density was 244.5 people per km².
+The 2014 Myanmar Census reported that Sagaing Township had a population of 307,194, with 26.5% of the population living in the urban wards of Sagaing.
+The population density was 244.5 people per km2.
 The census reported that the median age was 30.1 years, and 88 males per 100 females.
 There were 65,143 households; the mean household size was 4.3.
+In 2019, the township's population dropped to 285,050 people.
+In 2023, the township increased to 295,195 people.